rastri-dey/RoboND/README.md

 ```
 **Note:** Change the folder name of catkin_ws in case of testing both the models together.
 For e.g., 'Catkin_ws1'for custom designed robot. ```cd ~/catkin_ws1``` Rest all steps will remain same.

-Get going with the robot localizing itself in the map provided!!